Personal data safety

 Do you see this type of status update:

 Informs everyone; “We are going away in 2 days and the house will be empty for 2 weeks.”
-Not a message you would want going public.
+Not a message you would want going to the wrong people.
 If you don’t check your privacy settings, information will be available for everyone to see.
 Exotic location shots and selfie updates telling everyone you’re far from home and won’t be returning anytime soon.
 It would be wiser to share all the details of the holiday when you get back.
-If you must share, meesage this privately and make sure your privacy settings on your posts are correctly setup.
+If you must share, message this privately and make sure your privacy settings on your posts are correctly setup.

 Event Tickets Personal Data Safety